Abu al-Darda: Biography

-Abu al-Darda's name was Uwaymir ibn Zayd ibn Qays ibn A'isha ibn Umayya, though his given name may have been Amir and his father's name is also given in the sources as Tha'laba, Amir, Abd Allah and Malik.
+Abu al-Darda's name was Uwaymir ibn Zayd ibn Qays ibn A'isha ibn Umayya, though his given name may have been Amir, and his father's name is also given in the sources as Tha'laba, Amir, Abd Allah, and Malik.
 He belonged to the Balharith family of the Khazraj tribe of Yathrib.
 The Islamic prophet Muhammad emigrated from Mecca to Yathrib, which thenceforth became known as 'Medina'.
-He was embraced by the Khazraj and its brother tribe, the Banu Aws, and the two tribes collectively became known as the Ansar ('Helpers'), in distinction to the Muhajirun ('Emigrants'), the term for Muhammad's fellow emigrants from Mecca.
+He was embraced by the Khazraj and its brother tribe, the Banu Aws, and the two tribes collectively became known as the Ansar ("helpers"), to differentiate them from the Muhajirun ("emigrants"), the term for Muhammad's fellow emigrants from Mecca.

-Although most of his family converted to Islam soon after Muhammad made Medina his seat, Abu al-Darda, then a youth, did not convert until after the Muslim victory against Muhammad's tribe and erstwhile opponents, the Quraysh, at the Battle of Badr in 624.
-He is generally considered a companion of Muhammad, though a number of Muslim authorities question this status.
+Although most of his family converted to Islam soon after Muhammad made Medina his seat, Abu al-Darda, then a youth, converted after the Battle of Badr in 624.
 He may have participated alongside the Muslims against the Quraysh at the Battle of Uhud in 627.
 When Muhammad designated brotherhoods between the Ansar and Muhajirun, Abu al-Darda was made a 'brother' of Salman al-Farisi.

-A claim traced to Abu al-Darda held that he was a merchant before his conversion, but afterward abandoned commercial pursuits as it detracted from his devotion to religious duties.
+A claim traced to Abu al-Darda holds that he was a merchant before his conversion, but afterwards he abandoned commercial pursuits as they detracted from his devotion to religious duties.
 Later Islamic tradition described him as an ascetic, pietist, and zahid.
-He is credited by this tradition for being the sage of the early Muslim community.
-Abu Darda's principal authority derived from his knowledge of the Quran, being one the few individuals who collected Quranic revelations from Muhammad during the latter's lifetime.
+In this tradition, he is credited with being the sage of the early Muslim community.
+Abu al-Darda's principal authority derived from his knowledge of the Quran; he was one of the few individuals who collected Quranic revelations from Muhammad during the latter's lifetime.

-Under the instruction of Caliph Umar (r.
-634–644), the overall governor of Islamic Syria, Mu'awiya ibn Abi Sufyan, appointed Abu al-Darda the first qadi of Damascus, Syria's chief city.
+Under instruction from caliph Umar (r.
+634–644), the governor of Islamic Syria, Mu'awiya ibn Abi Sufyan, appointed Abu al-Darda the first qadi of Damascus, Syria's chief city.
 There, he often assembled students at the city's mosque to instruct them in the Quran.
-He is thus considered the true father of the Damascus School, according to the historian Arthur Jeffery.
+He is thus considered the true father of the Damascus school, according to the historian Arthur Jeffery.
 He died in Damascus in 652 and was buried alongside his wife, Umm al-Darda, at the city's Bab al-Saghir gate.